Q. Are contract works covered by the Tasmanian Risk Management Fund?

 A: No. Cover provided by the Fund does not include the cost of a temporary replacement vehicle.

 Q: Who has responsibility for handling under-excess claims?

-A: Agencies are responsible for handling under-excess claims.
-However, JLT will administer under-excess claims where agencies request this service (this service is offered for motor vehicle, property and liability claims).
-Under-excess claim administration fees and claim costs are paid to JLT directly by agencies and not the Fund.
+A: Fund participants are responsible for handling under-excess claims.
+However, the FAA will administer under-excess claims where a participant requests this service (this service is offered for motor vehicle, property and liability claims).
+Under-excess claim administration fees and claim costs are paid to the FAA directly by participants and not the Fund.
 See motor vehicle claims for advice on managing under-excess claims, including pro-forma letters to third parties.

 Q: The third party has enquired about access to a hire car while their vehicle is being repaired.
 What do I do?